TeamYayin/atchai-hugo/content/about-us.md

 >
 > This step-change innovation, which was profiled extensively at an international semantic web conference and a Guardian review, represents an important contribution to health informatics.
 >
-> Atchai’s ability to work in development sprints that result incompelling customer experiences is a clear signature.
-In fact, the entire Atchai experience is enjoyable, pragmatic, and pleasasantly surprising!
+> Atchai’s ability to work in development sprints that result in compelling customer experiences is a clear signature.
+In fact, the entire Atchai experience is enjoyable, pragmatic, and pleasantly surprising!
 >
 > <cite>Matthew Wilkinson -
 > NHS</cite>